 If you have suffered severe injuries or your loved one was killed in a slip and fall accident in the greater Houston area, you will want to contact our experienced slip and fall attorneys as soon as possible.

 Contact Herrman & Herrman and schedule a confidential consultation right away to discuss the details of your case.

-Our firm has office locations in Houston, Corpus Christi, McAllen, San Antonio, and Brownsville.
+Our firm has office locations in Houston, Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, and Ft.
+Worth.
 We also can meet with you at your home or hospital room if your injuries from slip and fall limit your mobility and make it difficult for you to visit our office.